GetTerminus/terminus-ui/projects/library/scss/test-sass.md

 false-positives.
 Once you know the test is running correctly, then change the expect value to be the correct one.

-## Issues, idiosyncracies, etc
+## Issues, idiosyncrasies, etc

 1. Not quite sure how to navigate large blocks of rendered scss (reference `color.spec.scss`s commented-out test.
 Currently investigating how `true` adds classes in the tests so we can better mitigate this critical functionality.
-1. It doesn’t care for ticks, so use single quotes in describe and test statements
+1. It doesn't care for ticks, so use single quotes in describe and test statements